Tromso, Norway: Way, Way Up North

 In winter, this location is excellent for observing the Aurora.
-The snack bar is a cozy room which walks out to an observation deck.
+The snack bar is a cozy room that walks out to an observation deck.
 Warm/cold drinks and snacks are served year-round.

 Cost for round trip: 170/NOK and the ride one way is about 4 minutes.

 Address: Sollivegen 12.
-Take the Bus 26 centerhe town centre.
+Take Bus 26 to the town center.
 Or, you can do the hearty, 40-minute walk from city hall crossing the span bridge.
 Phone Number: +47 77 63 87 39

 Telegrafbukta Beach runs along the shore of the Norwegian Sea.
-There are many docks which jet out to the 2-mile deep water where Lord Alfred Tennyson envisions a sea-monster with “unnumbered and enormous polypi” is sleeping until “fire shall heat the deep” in the poem, “The Kraken.”
+There are many docks that jut out to the 2-mile deep water where Lord Alfred Tennyson envisions a sea-monster with “unnumbered and enormous polypi” is sleeping until “fire shall heat the deep” in the poem, “The Kraken.”

 Most Unusual Attractions:

 The sun.
 In summer, at midnight, the sky is as bright as mid-afternoon on a fall day near the 49 th parallel.
 At 3 a.m., the sun rises higher and sun-rays streak brightly across the sky.